 Standing with his arms folded in the drab administration room of the London School of Business and Finance (LSBF), Pete Nguyen cuts a despondent figure.
-Just two months ago he was busy studying for a chartered qualification at St Patrick's College – a for-profit business school which works with LSBF.
-His aim was clear: the 22-year-old international student from Vietman wanted to stand out from the crowd with an extra degree, find a company willing to sponsor his visa and stay on in the country he had made his home since 2009.
+Just two months ago he was busy studying for a masters at St. Patrick's College—a for-profit business school which works with LSBF.
+His aim was clear: The 22-year-old international student from Vietman wanted to stand out from the crowd with an extra degree, find a company willing to sponsor his visa and stay on in the country he had made his home since 2009.

 Today, half-way through the two year course in management, his plan lies in tatters.
-On the 19th of February, St Patrick's had its licence to sponsor students from countries outside the EU taken away after an investigation from the Home Office.
-An appeal was made by the institution but two months later, on the 20th of April the decision was upheld.
+On February 19, St. Patrick's had its license to sponsor students from countries outside the EU taken away after an investigation from the Home Office.
+An appeal was made by the institution but two months later, on April 20 the decision was upheld.

 In the college's office, a glum looking staff member stares down at his computer screen as Pete asks for guidance.

 "It's a compliance issue," the administrator says coldly.
 "You need to ask them."